Meet the trustees

 She has 20+ years' board experience across private, public and third sectors with specific focus on innovation, sustainability, data science and building partnerships.
 A former JP Morgan investment banker, she is a board member of the National Lottery Community Fund and the University of Edinburgh.
 Named as one of the “100 Women to Watch” on the female FTSE Board Report 2015, Perdita is also a Fellow of the RSA.

-Edward is a Chartered Account and now semi-retired, having stood down in 2015 from his role as Global Director of Finance and IT at the Chartered Institute for Securities & Investment (CISI).
+Edward Brunel-Cohen is a Chartered Accountant and now semi-retired, having stood down in 2015 from his role as Global Director of Finance and IT at the Chartered Institute for Securities & Investment (CISI).

 Previously he built an internet-based company that he co-founded in the USA and the UK.
 His early career was in the accountancy profession (latterly with Neville Russell, now known as Mazars), which he left to become finance director of a major group of Lloyd’s insurance underwriting agencies.